-"Reporting Crime and Other Emergencies on the Campuses of Howard University"
+Reporting Crimes and Other Emergencies on the Campuses of Howard University

-Howard University Department of Public Safety (HUDPS)
+Howard University Department of Public Safety (HU DPS)

 Students, faculty, staff, and visitors are encouraged to report criminal incidents and other emergencies promptly.
-For police services, call HUDPS Security Operations Communications Center (SOCC) on (202) 806-1100.
-To report a crime or incident, contact the SOCC to have an officer dispatched to your location; or speak with a Campus Security Authority (CSA) or a designated University official, such as department administrators, directors, and staff members who have the authority to assist with or take crime report information.
-Victims seeking prosecution retain the right to file a criminal report with the local law enforcement agency with the assistance of members of the HUDPS and Campus Security Authorities.
+Police services are available through the HU DPS Security Operations Communications Center (SOCC) on (202) 806-1100.
+The SOCC receives information on crime or incidents, officer dispatch; and connection with Campus Security Authority (CSA) officers or a designated University officials, such as department administrators, directors, and staff members who have the authority to assist with or take crime report information.
+Victims seeking prosecution retain the right to file a criminal report with the local law enforcement agency with the assistance of members of the HU DPS and Campus Security Authorities.

-Bison Safe Mobile Application BlueLight
+Emergency "Bison Safe Application"